manhph2211/D-BETA/README.md

 ## :book: Usage

-First, we need to clone the project and prepare the environment as the following:
+First, we need to clone the project and prepare the environment as follows:

 ```bash
 git clone https://github.com/manhph2211/D-BETA.git && cd D-BETA